 Slow Cooker Chicken Rice Casserole Recipe

 The basmati rice we are using in this recipe usually needs 3 cups of liquid for 2 cups of rice.
 For this recipe we are only adding 1 1/2 cups of liquid because the chicken and other ingredients will release moisture while the casserole cooks.
-If you are using rice that requires a different amount of liquid to cook, reduce the recommended amount by 1 1/2 cups for this recipe.
+If you are using rice that requires a different amount of liquid to cook, you'll need to experiment for the right amount of liquid to reduce.

 - 2 pounds bone-in, skin-on chicken thighs (or 1 1/2 pounds boneless, skin on chicken thighs)